mlops-2526q1-mds-upc/MLOps-2526q1-demos/docs/fastapi-demo.md

 ```

 ## Test the API
 We can now test the API using [Pytest](https://docs.pytest.org/en/6.2.x/).
-To do this, we create a new file called [`test_api.py`](../src/tests/test_api.py) in the `tests/` directory.
+To do this, we create a new file called [`test_api.py`](../tests/test_api.py) in the `tests/` directory.

 Here we will create a fixture called `client` that will be used to test the API.
-We will also create a second fixture called `payload` that will be used to test the `/predict/tabular/{type}` endpoint.
-Since our endpoints expect the payload in JSON format we must build the `payload` return value according to the same format.
+We will also create a second fixture called `long_review` that will be used to test the `/predict` endpoint.
+Since our endpoints expect the payload in JSON format we must build the `long_review` return value according to the same format.
 If you have correctly implemented your API, the `/docs` endpoint will show you an example of the payload expected by each of your endpoints.

-Finally, we will create a test for each endpoint.
-To do this, we will use the `client` fixture to make requests to the API and check the response.
+Finally, we will create three tests:
+- `test_root` will test the `/` endpoint;
+- `test_single_review` will test the `/predict` endpoint with a single review;
+- `test_review_too_long` will test the `/predict` endpoint with a review that is too long.